oozie/pyhumod/docs/GettingStarted.rst

 Please note this package requires `pySerial <http://pyserial.sourceforge.net>`_ and detect module uses `dbus-python <http://dbus.freedesktop.org/doc/dbus-python/doc/tutorial.html>`_ to talk to HAL. **pySerial** is a required dependency, **dbus-python** can be installed if you want to take advantage of the ``humod.detect`` module.

+Pyserial 2.7 does not play best with Python 3, use this updated port https://github.com/fmalina/pyserial.

 Usage guide
 -----------
 Once installed, you can write your own scripts or this package from an interpreter.
 In both cases you need to ``import humod`` first and then instantiate a ``Modem()`` (**see OS specific intro below**).